 Similarly, if you fall ill on your holiday, then the cost of medical care can be expensive.
 Plus, depending on where you are in the country, medical facilities may be difficult to get to, meaning the cost of medical evacuation could be high.
 But with travel insurance from Allianz, you can get medical assistance whilst you’re away.

-Please remember that, when taking out travel insurance for Cuba, you will need to select ‘Worldwide inc. USA’ as your area of cover, as Cuba is in the Caribbean Sea.
+Please remember that, when taking out annual travel insurance for Cuba, you will be able to select ‘Worldwide excluding USA and Canada’ as your area of cover.
+If you intend visiting USA or Canada though, you should select 'Worldwide including USA and Canada'.

 Cuba’s an incredibly popular location with thrill-seekers and adventurers.
 As a result, many holiday-makers visiting this beautiful island choose to snorkel or scuba dive in Maria la Gorda or hike in Viñales.
 Thankfully, when you choose our travel insurance for Cuba, you’re covered for a number of sports and leisure activities as standard.